janhq/cortex.cpp/docs/docs/examples/llm.md

 ---
-title: Build simple Nitro chatbot
+title: Simple chatbot with Nitro
 ---

 This guide provides instructions to create a chatbot powered by Nitro using the GGUF model.